2025-09-07 08:24 PM

 syscall is slow. mmap

 is the ultimate bypass.
-It maps the file on disk directly into your process's virtual address space.
+It maps the file directly into your process's virtual address space.

 #include <sys/mman.h>